A Complete Guide To Indexes In Oracle SQL

 RENAME TO idx_comp_emp_sal_deptno;

-Best practices for using indexes in Oracle SQL
+Best Practices for Using Indexes in Oracle SQL

 • Index Selectively:

-1. Index only the columns that are frequently used in WHERE clauses and JOIN conditions.
+1. Index only the columns that are frequently used in WHERE clauses or JOIN conditions.
+Over-indexing can lead to performance degradation, so it’s essential to choose the right columns.

 • Avoid Indexing Small Tables: